royw/Herring/docs/usage.rst

                                   The herringfile name to use, by default uses "herringfile".
       --herringlib [DIRECTORY [DIRECTORY ...]]
                                   The location of the herringlib directory to use (default: ['herringlib', '~/.herring/herringlib']).
+      --no-unionfs                Do not use unionfs-fuse even if it is installed.

     Task Commands: